deeleeramone/RRG-Dashboard/README.md

 Realized volatility is calculated as the annualized standard deviation over a trailing 1-month period.
 The number of trading days per year and the rolling window can be adjusted in the sidebar.

-All calculations are from daily close values from the source selected in the sidebar.
+All calculations use daily close levels from the source selected in the sidebar.
 It should not be assumed that volume represents 100% market coverage.

 All values are normalized using the Z-Score Standardization method.